asimrp/scratchpad/lrt/README.md

-# Mixed workload test automation for Greenplum database
+# Mixed workload simulation for Greenplum database

 Greenplum database behaves in a peculiar way when bombarded with a large number of short DML/DDL transactions in presence of one or more